 If you are the owner of an AR-15, you are more than likely already familiar with its infamous accuracy.
-As far as its versatility, you are only limited by your intended use for the weapon.
+As far as its versatility, you are only limited by your intended use of the weapon.
 With the ability to be modded for practically any situation and capable of being fitted with a quality AR-15 sight for any range, the sky’s the limit.

-Back to the story at hand, in 1961, the USAF, being impressed with the rifle’s performance, made an order of 8,500 AR-15s.
+Back to the story at hand, in 1961, the USAF, impressed with the rifle’s performance, made an order of 8,500 AR-15s.
 At the same time, an additional batch of 80,000 AR-15s was requested that summer they were denied acquisition.

 This back and forth went on to the degree that the Secretary of Defense Robert McNamara had the Secretary of the Army Cyrus Vance test the M14, the AR-15, and the AK-47.
-Reportedly, the M14 was found the superior of all three rifles.
+Reportedly, the M14 was found to the superior to all three rifles.

-This report didn’t satisfy Secretary McNamara, so he ordered that the testing methods themselves be tested for bias by the Inspector General, who confirmed that the testing methods involved were biased towards the M14.
+This report didn’t satisfy Secretary McNamara, so he ordered that the testing methods be tested for bias by the Inspector General, who confirmed that the testing methods involved were biased towards the M14.

 The following year, Secretary Mcnamara ordered both a halt to the production of the M14 and the adoption of the AR-15.
 Since Colt had previously redesigned the weapon for mass production, they had set themselves up for success.

 The Success of the M16

 After a few alterations to the AR-15 design, the firearm was produced in two variants, the M16 and the M16A1.
 In 1963 Secretary McNamara ordered 85,000 M16A1’s for use by the Armed Forces.

 Shortly after this, Colt began to manufacture the semi-automatic AR-15 rifle for civilians and law enforcement that we are so familiar with today.
 Now established in production for the U.S. armed forces, law enforcement, and civilians, the AR-15 platform was here to stay.